v1s10n-1/terminalFlappyBird/README.md

 # flappy bird in terminal

+i could make nice library so it looks prettier but i just want to build something else <br />

 works at my computer, believe me <br />
 need ncurses library if it doesn't work idk what to tell you, make your own flappyBird idk<br />